LoadLibraryW/BNSBoost/README.md

 errors caused by BNSBoost.

 You can use the [ticket tracker](https://github.com/Xyene/BNSBoost/issues/) to [report issues](https://github.com/Xyene/BNSBoost/issues/new), and I'll probably get to them fairly quickly.

-Where possible, include a copy of your `log.txt` from the folder containing BNSBoost.
-If that's not possible because BNSBoost is crashing too early (e.g., a flickering black window), open an **administrator** command prompt, `cd` to your BNSBoost directory, and run `BNSBoost.exe` from there.
-There'll probably be some extra info printed there.

 Good luck!